groxed/finance-test-task/README.md

 As a bonus you can implement (please describe implemented bonus functionality in this file):

--   any additional visual effects to highlight positive or negative changes in the prices [+] Highlighting negative and positive price changes accordingly
+-   any additional visual effects to highlight positive or negative changes in the prices
+-   [+] Highlighting negative and positive price changes accordingly

--   the possibility to switch on/off tickers by user [+] Possibility to modify available tickers with custom name and symbol input
+-   the possibility to switch on/off tickers by user
+-   [+] Possibility to modify available tickers with custom name and symbol input

--   the possibility to specify interval time by user [+] Possibility to choose the fetch interval between 1 second and 1 minute
+-   the possibility to specify interval time by user
+-   [+] Possibility to choose the fetch interval between 1 second and 1 minute

--   the possibility to add/remove ticker from watching group [+] Possibility to track and untrack tickers
+-   the possibility to add/remove ticker from watching group
+-   [+] Possibility to track and untrack tickers

 -   any additional functionality you consider useful

 You should use the next technologies:

 -   React (preferable with hooks) [+]
--   Redux (with Redux-Thunk or any other Redux middleware you are familiar) or any other state-manager library you want [+] Redux Toolkit
+-   Redux (with Redux-Thunk or any other Redux middleware you are familiar) or any other state-manager library you want
+-   [+] Redux Toolkit

 -   Socket.io - to connect to the service [+]

--   any UI library you want, or you can use just pure CSS [+] Sass
+-   any UI library you want, or you can use just pure CSS
+-   [+] Sass

 -   Testing Library
+-   [+] Jest, Enzyme, React Testing Library

 We will assess the next parts: